floscodes/rapid/README.md

 ### Build from source:

 1.)
 Download the Code as a ZIP-File.
-Unpack it, and open the folder in a shell.
+Unpack it, and open the folder in the command line.
 Then type

 ```
 go build